-I know there’s more to Bakewell than tarts, but whenever I think of Bakewell, I think of the tart, and not even the real tart but the Mr Kipling Bakewell Tart.
+I know there’s more to Bakewell in Derbyshire than tasty tarts, but whenever I think of Bakewell, I think of the tart, and not even the real tart but the Mr Kipling Bakewell Tart.

 Anyway, I digress!

 Bakewell in Derbyshire

 Bakewell is first and foremost a picturesque Derbyshire town in the heart of the Peak District.
 Once the ancient capital of the peaks, today it’s more about tourism than commerce.

 We had the pleasure of popping into Bakewell on Good Friday.
 We’d been pre-warned it’d be busy, and boy was they right.

 It felt like we’d all turned up at once, hikers, cyclists, bimblers, families and the biggest congregation of churchgoers I’ve ever seen.

 Once we’d fought our way through the traffic, we found a suitable parking spot at the rear of the main street then made our way towards the river.

 We had planned to take a stroll by the River Wye, but so had hundreds of others, so we abandoned that plan.

 Instead, we bimbled into the main street.
 I’m not going to be able to give you a full access report because we didn’t explore the whole town.

 I can tell you, the main roads are accessible in a wheelchair and have plenty of dropped kerbs, but again the throngs of people coupled with not very wide pavements in some of the side streets made it a little bit tough.

 In the end, we decided it would be best to abandon the visit and return at another time.
 It’s not Bakewell’s fault, it’s ours for turning up on the busiest day of the year.